SecureHats/security-copilot/Lesson 2/README.md

 ### Harry Potter Wizards

-1. Open a new Session in Microsoft CoPilot for Security
+1. Open a new Session in Microsoft Copilot for Security
 2. Let's ask a question about a wizard: **_Give me some information about George Weasley_**
 >- NOTE: this prompt does **include** a parameter value which is **George**

 ![alt text](/images/wizards.png)

 ## Summary
-In Lesson 2, we explored creating plugins for Microsoft CoPilot for Security using OpenAPI Specification (OAS).
+In Lesson 2, we explored creating plugins for Microsoft Copilot for Security using OpenAPI Specification (OAS).
 We learned how to document APIs with OAS, focusing on key attributes like Info, Servers, Paths, and Parameters.
-We also practiced creating a working example for querying Harry Potter information and tested it in CoPilot.
+We also practiced creating a working example for querying Harry Potter information and tested it in Copilot.
 <br>
 I didn't include details about how the response should be structured because right now it doesn't seem to make a difference in what we get back when we query an external API.
 The other important observation is that I was not able to succesfully query and API if no OpenAPI Spec if published in the remote API.